ark-lang/ark-docs/ownership.md

     x: ^int = std::mem::malloc(std::mem::size_of(^x));
     // x now holds a pointer to the allocated memory

-    // the memory that x points to is de-alloacted here }
+    // the memory that x points to is de-allocated here }
 ```